 The discharge standards for wastewaters are based on different factors.
 In many countries the maximum allowable concentration of biochemical oxygen demand (BOD) of wastewater from factories is 60 mg/L, and the biochemical oxygen demand of surface water shall not exceed 4 mg/L.

-In China for urban sewage treatment plant there are four different grades:
+For example in China for urban sewage treatment plant there are four different grades:

 Grade A standard 10mg/L